 A chance to start again

 Unlike January, summer is a time of optimism and possibility, allowing you to have fun with your intentions.
-Running from July to August of the following year, our mid-year diaries are the perfect prompt to think about setting resolutions for the coming months.
-Once you’ve settled on your mid-year focus points, jot them down in your diary.
+Running from July to August of the following year, our mid-year planners are the perfect prompt to think about setting resolutions for the coming months.
+Once you’ve settled on your mid-year focus points, jot them down in your planner.
 You can then return to them whenever you need a little reminder.

-5-mid-year diary resolution ideas
+5-mid-year planner resolution ideas

 As with all personal goals, mid-year resolutions are unique to everyone - but we’re aware that getting that initial spark of inspiration can be a stumbling block.
 That in mind, here are a few ideas to get you thinking…